Change the heading to Children with Special Education Needs

 English for Speakers of Other Languages (ESOL)

-Children who qualify for support are given tailored ESOL programmes that support them in accessing the New Zealand Curriculum.
+Children who qualify for support are given tailored ESOL (English as a Second Language) programmes that support them in accessing the New Zealand Curriculum.
 If your child has ESOL needs, please discuss these during the enrolment process.

 Outreach Therapy Pets